Maher Kanzari

-Maher Kanzari (born 17 March 1973) is a Tunisian professional football manager and former player who is the manager of club Espérance de Tunis.
-A midfielder, he played for the Tunisia national team.
+Maher Kanzari (born 17 March 1973) is a Tunisian professional football manager and former player.
+He played as an attacking midfielder and represented the Tunisia national football team.

 Club career

-Kanzari played in the Tunisian Ligue Professionnelle 1 with Stade Tunisien and Espérance de Tunis.
-He played also in the Saudi Professional League with Al-Ahli Saudi FC and in UAE Pro-League with Al-Nasr Dubai SC and Dubai CSC.
+Kanzari played in the Tunisian Ligue Professionnelle 1 for Stade Tunisien and Espérance de Tunis.
+He also competed in the Saudi Professional League with Al-Ahli Saudi FC and in the UAE Pro League with Al Nasr Dubai and Dubai CSC.

 International career

-With the Tunisia national team Kanzari started in 1998, collecting 31 appearances in four years and scored 7 goals, he participated also in 1996 Summer Olympics in Atlanta and 2000 African Cup of Nations and reached the semi-final.
+Kanzari represented Tunisia at the 1996 Summer Olympics in Atlanta with the Olympic team.
+He made his senior debut in 1998, earning 31 caps and scoring 7 goals over four years.
+He also played in the 2000 African Cup of Nations, where Tunisia reached the semi-finals.

 Coaching career

-Kanzari succeeded with Tunisia national under-17 football team to qualify for the 2007 FIFA U-17 World Cup hosted by South Korea after reaching the semi-final of 2007 African U-17 Championship.
-He also achieved the round of the 16 after beating teams like Belgium and the United States making Espérance de Tunis appoint him as its assistant coach in 2007.
+Kanzari guided the Tunisia national under-17 football team to qualification for the 2007 FIFA U-17 World Cup in South Korea by reaching the semi-finals of the 2007 African U-17 Championship.
+He advanced the team to the round of 16, with victories over Belgium and the United States.
+This success led to his appointment as assistant coach at Espérance de Tunis in 2007.

-Following the departure of Faouzi Benzarti in 2010, he became coach of Espérance de Tunis, before giving way a few weeks later to Nabil Maâloul.

-On 2 January 2011, he was named coach of CA Bizertin and was second of the 2011–12 Tunisian Ligue Professionnelle 1.
-On 8 October 2012, he was appointed coach of Al-Sailiya Sports Club to replace the German Uli Stielike.
+Following Faouzi Benzarti's departure in 2010, Kanzari briefly served as head coach of Espérance de Tunis before Nabil Maâloul took over.
+On 2 January 2011, he was appointed coach of CA Bizertin, guiding them to second place in the 2011–12 Tunisian Ligue Professionnelle 1.
+In October 2012, he replaced Uli Stielike at Al-Sailiya SC.

-He signed a contract to be the assistant of Georges Leekens in the Tunisia national team in 2014.

-He then went through a failed experiences with Stade Tunisien, CA Bizertin and Stade Gabèsien and approached them to get to the second division.
-He also trained the Saudi Ohod Club before being fired for unconvincing results.
+In 2014, he served as assistant to Georges Leekens with the Tunisia national team.
+He had short spells with Stade Tunisien, CA Bizertin, and Stade Gabèsien (some ending in relegation threats or relegation), and managed Saudi club Ohod Club before dismissal for poor results.

-In August 2018, he was appointed assistant of Faouzi Benzarti with Tunisia national team.
+In August 2018, he rejoined the Tunisia national team as assistant to Faouzi Benzarti.
+From 2020 to 2023, he coached Tunisia's U20 and U23 teams.
+He returned to club management with CA Bizertin (2023–2024) and Stade Tunisien (2024–2025).

+In March 2025, Kanzari was appointed head coach of Espérance Sportive de Tunis.
+He led the club to the 2024–25 Tunisian Ligue Professionnelle 1, 2024–25 Tunisian Cup, and 2024–25 Tunisian Super Cup titles.
+He was dismissed in February 2026 following a defeat to Stade Malien in the CAF Champions League.